fkromer/eswp3/design_patterns.rst

 Defines an interface for creating an instance of an object but lets the class which implements the interface decide which class to instantiate.

+:Implementaion example: Python - App which lets the user decide weather connect to a website over http or ftp to list the directories of the corresponding web server (Zlobin 2013, chapter "The Factory Method Implementation").

+:Implementaion example: Python - Creation of objects for handling the input data in XML format or in JSON format and parsing it correspondingly.
+(Kasampalis 2015, chapter "1.
+The Factory Pattern", subchapter "Factory Method", subsubchapter "Implementation").

 Guarded Call Pattern
 --------------------

+:Advantages:
+   * better responsiveness (compared to Queueing Pattern)
+   * does not interfere with the execution of higher priority tasks that don’t need access to the resource (compared to Critical Region Pattern)

+:Disadvantages: if not combined with other patterns the naïve implementation/use can result in unbounded priority inversion

+:Implementaion example: C - The attitude and position sensors of an aircraft (data servers) are accessed by a attitude control, a data displayer and a position control (data clients) (Douglass 2011, chapter 4.5.8).

 Layer Pattern
 -------------

 Organizes the software components in a hierarchical manner based on their level of abstraction.

+:Variant "5-Layer Architecture":
+   A variant of the Layer Pattern with 5 components common for embedded and real-time systems (Douglass 2002, chapter 4.2) is separated into:

+* Application,
+* User Interface,
+* Communication,
+* Abstract OS,
+* Abstract HW.

+The communication is not uni-directional as usual for the "strict" Layer Pattern.

+:Model example: C - An ECG monitor is composed of the software components ECG, Alarm, Trend, Data Transport, User Interface (5-tier Pattern) whose communication is not unidirectional "from top to bottom" (Douglass 2002, chapter 4.1.8).

+:Model example: C - A ventilator consists of the Ventilator Application, the Graphical User Interface, Communication (CAN, Corba), the RTOS vxWorks and the ventilator hardware abstraction (Douglass 2002, chapter 4.2.8).

 Mediator Pattern
 ----------------

 Centralization of the coordination of other components.

+:Implementation example: C - Manager (mediator) for the coordination of the subcomponents (rotating joints, sliding joints, etc.) of a robot arm in C (Douglass 2011).

+:Implementation example: C++ - Management of the update of Dialog elements (button, list box, entry field) in a graphical user interface (Gamma et al. 1995, chapter „Mediator“).

 Model-View-Controller Pattern
 -----------------------------

 Separates the application (or part of it) into the parts model (data and logic), view (HMI) and controller (links the model and the view).

+:Implementation examples: Python - Web interface URL-shortening service implemented with the framework flask which does not support the MVC pattern out-of-the-box (Zlobin 2013, chapter "1.
+Model-View-Controller", subchapter "Implementation in Python").

 Multiple Event Receptor Pattern
 -------------------------------

 Handling of synchonous events from a single event server using an event receptor for each event (multiple event receptor finite state machine).

+:Implementation example: C - Tokenizer for floating point number strings implemented as synchronous state machine with events (digit, white space, dot, end of string) triggered by the client (Douglass 2011, chapter 5.4.8).

 Observer Pattern
 ----------------

 Notification of clients about the status of a data server.

+:Implementation example: C - Gas data (server) of a gas sensor is observed by a display, gas mixer and a safety monitor (clients) in C (Douglass 2011, chapter 3.5.8).

+:Implementation example: C++ - System time (server) is observed by a digital and an analog clock (clients) in C++ (Gamma et al. 1995, chapter "Observer").

 Ordered Locking Pattern
 -----------------------

 Prevention of resource-based deadlock by forcing ordered locking of resources.

+:Implementation strageties: This pattern is implemented with one type of resource ID assignment (dynamic or design-time) and one or both types of resource access (dyadic or monadic).

+Dynamic resource ID assignment means that IDs are dynamically assigned to resources during runtime.

+Design-time resource ID assignment means that IDs are assigned to resources during compile-time.

+Dyadic access means that the resource client does explicitly need to lock and unlock the resource.

+Monadic access means that the resource client does not need to unlock the resource (implicitly locked and unlocked).

+:Advantages:

+* easy (resource ID assignment: dynamic)
+* difficult for big systems (resource ID assignment: design-time)
+* flexible (access: dyadic)

+:Disadvantages:

+* unsafe (resource ID assignment: dynamic)
+* safe (resource ID assignment: design-time)
+* unflexible (access: monadic)

+:Implementation example: C - The attitude, velocity and position sensors of an aircraft (data servers) are accessed by a kinematic and a route planing control (data clients) (Douglass 2011, chapter 4.9.8).

 Pipes and Filters Pattern
 -------------------------